 Intellectual Impairment: The initial growth in a child with LGS is unremarkable.
-Decline is seen only after the seizures start and is in the form of developmental delay, intellectual impairment, diminished learning abilities, and behavioral problems.
-This decline is observed in a majority of the patients and gets worsens with age.
+The decline is seen only after the seizures start and is in the form of developmental delay, intellectual impairment, diminished learning abilities, and behavioral problems.
+This decline is observed in the majority of the patients and gets worsens with age.
 Memory and cognition can still be normal in up to 20% of patients, but these patients will lag in processing information.
 Patients with LGS show psychomotor regression which means a loss of previously acquired skills.
 Behavior problems include irritability, hyperactivity, and psychosis.
 Sometimes, it is difficult to differentiate seizures from behavioral issues.
-Most patients will have mental retardation and static encephalopathy, eventually.
+Most patients will eventually have a cognitive disability and static encephalopathy.

 Diagnosis of idiopathic/cryptogenic LGS can be a challenge initially as the EEG might not be classic, seizures and clinical symptoms evolve over time, and there is no biological marker for the disease.
 Regular follow up and repeat EEGs are needed to arrive at the final diagnosis.

 Treatment of Lennox-Gastaut syndrome (LGS) revolves around seizure control and includes medical, dietary, and surgical management.
 Seizure control is associated with improvement in cognition, mood, alertness, and overall quality of life.